Spicely/amap_view/example/README.md

-# amap_location_example
+# amap_utils_example

-Demonstrates how to use the amap_location plugin.
+Demonstrates how to use the amap_utils plugin.

 ## Getting Started